Once you reach the age of 65 you'll continue to be invited to a variety of NHS health checks, and there will also be

 If you have diabetes, you should already be attending yearly screening tests for a sight-threatening condition called diabetic retinopathy.

-Diabetic retinopathy screening usually takes place at your GP’s surgery, local optometrist or local hospital.
+Diabetic eye screening usually takes place at your GP’s surgery, local optometrist or local hospital.
 If evidence of retinopathy is found, you'll be referred to an eye clinic for treatment to help prevent future damage to your sight.

 The NHS Abdominal Aortic Aneurysm (AAA) Screening Programme aims to reduce deaths from abdominal aortic aneurysms (also called ‘AAAs’ or ‘Triple As’) through early detection.

 The aorta is the main blood vessel that supplies blood to your body.
 It runs from your heart down through your chest and abdomen.
 In some people, as they get older, the wall of the aorta in the abdomen can become weak.
 It can then start to swell and form an abdominal aortic aneurysm.
 The condition is most common in men aged 65 and over.

 All men are offered AAA screening when they reach 65 and those over 65 can request it.
 If you accept the invitation or request screening, a simple and pain-free ultrasound scan of the abdomen will be done to measure the width of the aorta.

 Read more about AAA screening.

 In addition to screening programmes, there are a wide range of medical tests that you may encounter in your later years, usually at the recommendation of your GP.
 They include:

 The New Patient Health Check